 Become a better presenter

-Collaborate more efficiently with others
+Collaborate more effectively with others

 ‘Imagine the ideal academic advisor, who knows all of the tricks of the trade and is happy to take the time to guide you.
 Now make that advisor not only deep and wise, but also very funny.
 If such an advisor exists, it is probably Dr. Penn.
 This book is a marvelous tutorial on how to succeed as a student and scholar ...
 I recommend it with enormous enthusiasm.’